 Police said it all comes down to manpower.
 They don't want to waste any by looking for another stolen car.

-In a YouTube video , Sgt.
+YouTube video, Sgt.
 Dan Graves said in 2010, around 40 empty and running cars were ripped off in the Shoal Creek Patrol Division alone.
 That adds up, and it's why violators could face a fine.

 "The long story short of it: it's an officer discretion thing, but with one out of five cars being stolen (while) the car's running, they're going to do some enforcement," Graves said.